 The National Fire Protection Association (NFPA) recommends chimneys be inspected annually and cleaned as-needed.
 Having your chimney inspected by a CSIA Certified Chimney Sweep before lighting your first fire of the season, is the number one way to prevent potential damage to your home or even the loss of life that may result from a damaged or blocked chimney.

-With more than 1,750 CSIA Certified Chimney Sweeps located across the United States, it has never been easier to find one near you.
+With nearly 1,900 CSIA Certified Chimney Sweeps located across the United States, it has never been easier to find one near you.
 To locate your nearest CSIA Certified Chimney Sweep, visit www.csia.org/search and enter your zip code into the locator search tool.